maosan132/restaurant-page/README.md

 ## Built With

+- HTML5
+- CSS3 with Cssgrid and Flexbox
-- Major languages
+- Javascript
-- Frameworks
+- ES6 modules
-- Technologies used
+- Webpack

 ## Live Demo